 7. Countertop cleaner – Mix 1/8 cup with 1 cup of alcohol and 2 cups of water to keep countertops nice and clean

 8. Toothpaste – Believe it.
-Sexy and I were on a trip and had both forgotten to pack the toothpaste.
-He remembered that it could be used as a toothpaste too.
+I was on a trip and had forgotten to pack the toothpaste.
+I remembered that it could be used as a toothpaste too.
 So I squirted a little on my toothbrush, added water, and brushed away.
 It bubbled up a bit and tasted like, well kinda soapy peppermint.
 It really cleaned my teeth well though!

-9. Shaving cream - Sexy has used it to shave his face, and I’ve used it shave, well everywhere else
+9. Shaving cream – My boyrfriends has used it to shave his face and head and I’ve used it shave, well everywhere else 😉

 11. All Purpose Cleaner – 1/8 cup diluted with water in a large spray bottle cleaned everything from the bathroom counter to the fingerprints on the semigloss painted walls

-12. Pet Shampoo -I’ve used a little on a damp washcloth to clean my cat’s paws when he gets in messees I don’t want him to eat.
-We don’t have a dog, but I heard it makes a great doggy bath!
+12. Pet Shampoo -I’ve used a little on a damp washcloth to clean my cat’s paws when he gets in messes I don’t want him to eat.
+I don’t have a dog, but I heard it makes a great doggy bath!

 13. Bubble Bath – I poured some into the running water of my tub with a few drops of lavender and relaxed into a nice bubble bath with TONS of bubbles!

-14. Hand Soap – I filled the bottom of a soap dispenser and filled the rest with water and shook it and put it in our upstairs bathroom
+14. Hand Soap – I filled the bottom of a soap dispenser and filled the rest with water and shook it and put it in my upstairs bathroom

 15. Floor Cleaner – 1/4 cup castile soap + 2 gallons of water + mop = clean floors